csxuwu/csxuwu.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp; 🎉 One paper has been accepted to the Engineering Applications of Artificial Intelligence (EAAI).
 - *2024.05*: &nbsp; 🎉 One paper has been accepted to the ACM Transactions on Multimedia Computing Communications and Applications (TOMM).
 - *2024.04*: &nbsp; As a Visiting Ph.D. student at Nanyang Technological University (NTU) for one year.
 - *2023.10*: &nbsp; Excellent PhD Funding (**Rate<5%**)